 Insulin is an essential hormone produced by specialized cells in the pancreas.
 It plays a crucial role in the metabolism of fats and carbohydrates in the body, and is released into the circulation after eating.
 As food is broken down through digestive processes into simple components, such as fatty acids, proteins, and glucose, these nutrients pass into the bloodstream.
 Insulin works to “escort” glucose into the body’s muscle, liver, and fat cells, where glucose is burned for immediate energy, or stored for future use as a substance called glycogen.
 While our bodies need adequate blood glucose levels to function properly, too much sugar in the blood can also be harmful.

 Type 2 diabetes begins with a condition called insulin resistance, in which the cells no longer respond efficiently to the presence of insulin.
 At first the body reacts by producing more insulin.
 In this phase it’s still possible to reverse the course of the disease by following an improved diet (more fiber and plant foods; fewer calories and fats), and committing to regular exercise.
 Patients with insulin resistance may also be prescribed medications that can help boost their cells’ responsiveness to insulin.
-In the absence of weight loss and improved fitness (which help control blood sugar levels) the ? (beta, or islet cells) of the pancreas eventually “burn out.”
+In the absence of weight loss and improved fitness, which help control blood sugar levels, the beta cells (insulin producing cells) of the pancreas eventually “burn out.”
 If this occurs, the patient will need “man-made” insulin to survive: He or she becomes an insulin-dependent diabetic.

 At this stage, without supplemental insulin administered on a regular basis, the patient’s blood sugar levels will skyrocket after eating.
 Untreated, the condition can be fatal.
 Fortunately, doctors can prescribe supplemental insulin, which may be administered through a variety of routes.
 The most common is injectable insulin.
 More than 40 percent of people with type 2 diabetes will eventually require insulin to control their disease.